 rabbit away from the front door and in a quiet area.

-Costumes (for people) Did you
+Costumes (for people)

 know your rabbit sees your shape first.
 So if you are